awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

    1. Click “Share dashboard”
    1. Enable the "Allow "save as"" next to your username
    1. Click "Confirm"
-   1. Click the link in the top left corner to Go back to 'LazyMBR'
+   1. Click the link in the top left corner to Go back to 'CUDOS Dashboard' (or similar)
    1. You should now see a “Save as” (you might have to refresh browser)
    1. Click "Save as"
    1. Name your Analysis